-#admissionchat episode five welcomes Victoria Muradi, director of enrollment management at Durham Academy in North Carolina, along with Christine Thornton, associate director of admissions, and Jeanette WooChitjian, director of enrollment management and community engagement, at Marlborough School in Los Angeles.
+#admissionchat episode five welcomes Victoria Muradi, director of strategic initiatives at Durham Academy in North Carolina, along with Christine Thornton, associate director of admissions, and Jeanette WooChitjian, director of enrollment management and community engagement, at Marlborough School in Los Angeles.
 The group came together to discuss how their admissions teams utilize the Character Skills Snapshot, an innovative admissions assessment that measures a student's preferences, attitudes, and beliefs about their character.

 Questions discussed by the group, include: